What are the Different Types of Circuit Breakers?

 1. Miniature circuit breaker (MCB)

-This is a small, low-voltage circuit breaker used to protect circuits in homes and small commercial buildings.
+This is a low-voltage circuit breaker used to protect circuits in homes and small commercial buildings.

 This breaker handles up to 125 Amp, but the trip characteristics is not adjustable.